MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### Does each user need to have an Office 365 account or Azure Active Directory (Azure AD) account?

-Yes, each manager and employee using Teams and Shifts within Teams must have an Office 365 account (Azure AD) and must be assigned a valid license.
+Yes, each manager and team member using Teams and Shifts within Teams must have an Office 365 account (Azure AD) and must be assigned a valid license.

 #### In StaffHub, I could add a special prefix to all Office 365 Groups that were created by StaffHub teams.
 Can I do the same in Teams?